-- Chronological and developmental ages of everyone involved - Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability - All alleged physical and verbal aspects of the behaviour and incident

-- Whether the behaviour involved inappropriate sexual knowledge or motivation - What was the degree of physical aggression, intimidation, threatening behaviour or bribery - The effect on the victim - Any attempts to ensure the behaviour and incident is kept a secret - The child or young person's motivation or reason for the behaviour, if they admit that it occurred - Whether this was a one-off incident, or longer in duration
+- Chronological and developmental ages of everyone involved - Difference in their power or authority in relation to age, race, gender, physical, emotional or intellectual vulnerability.
+Is the alleged perpetrator significantly older, more mature, more confident or has well known social standing? - All alleged physical and verbal aspects of the behaviour and incident - Whether the behaviour involved inappropriate sexual knowledge or motivation - What was the degree of physical aggression, intimidation, threatening behaviour or bribery - The effect on the victim - Any attempts to ensure the behaviour and incident is kept a secret - The child or young person's motivation or reason for the behaviour, if they admit that it occurred - Whether this was a one-off incident, or longer in duration